rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 Kubernetes 1.29 introduced a Sleep action for the `preStop` lifecycle hook in Pods, allowing containers to pause for a specified duration before termination.
 This provides a straightforward method to delay container shutdown, facilitating tasks such as connection draining or cleanup operations.

-The Sleep action in a `preStop` hook can also accept a zero-second duration, and this ability is now beta.
-This allows for defining a no-op `preStop` hook, which can be useful in scenarios where a `preStop` hook is required but no delay is desired.
+The Sleep action in a `preStop` hook can now accept a zero-second duration as a beta feature.
+This allows defining a no-op `preStop` hook, which is useful when a `preStop` hook is required but no delay is desired.

 This work was done as part of [KEP-3960: Introducing Sleep Action for PreStop Hook](https://kep.k8s.io/3960) and [KEP-4818: Allow zero value for Sleep Action of PreStop Hook](https://kep.k8s.io/4818) led by SIG Node.